ysraell/random-forest-lab/RFCLP/README.md

 - Use the file's name  like that: "dataset.training.csv" and "dataset.test.csv".

 - Run te entaire code: train and test steps.
-After, save the model (like run 'make model').
+After, save the model (like run 'make model') in `forest-model.lisp`.
+Just load, will appears forest-model variable.

 `$ make`